johnmichaelkuczynski/newcognitiveprofiler/replit.md

 1. **Text Analysis Flow**:
    - User submits text through frontend
-   - Request goes to `/api/analyze` endpoint
+   - Request goes to `/api/analyze-all` endpoint
    - Server validates the input (min 100 characters)
-   - Server forwards request to OpenAI API
+   - Server forwards request to all AI providers in parallel (DeepSeek, OpenAI, Anthropic, Perplexity)
-   - Server receives analysis results and returns them to the client
+   - Server receives analysis results from all providers and returns them to the client
-   - Client renders the analysis results
+   - Client renders the analysis results from all providers
    - (Optional) Results can be stored in the database

 2. **Error Handling Flow**: